 Will lectures be recorded to view at a later time?

-Select live lectures will be recorded and available for two weeks after the course.
-We’ve added flexibility to view lectures at different times; however, we want everyone to get the most out of this experience by investing the time and attention during the course dates.
+Select live lectures will be recorded and available for a few days after the course.
+We’ve added flexibility to view lectures at different times; however, we know in order to get the most out of this experience, it’s best to invest the time and attention during the live course dates.

 Will there be new lectures?

 There will be a combination of new lectures, along with updated lectures covering the fundamentals.
 It’s important to build a solid foundation, and thoroughly understanding the principles of this information is key to your success.

 How should I go about getting my blood work done?

 There are a number of laboratories in the US where anyone can walk in and have labs drawn without a prescription from a doctor.
 We recommend you call ahead to the lab of your choice to see if you need an appointment for the following tests: Fasting Lipid Panel (cholesterol screen), Hemoglobin A1c (diabetes screen) and CMP (comprehensive metabolic panel).
 We can provide you a non-comprehensive list of laboratories; however, you may want to check your local area for additional laboratories and pricing.